vijayraavi/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487B/20487B_MOD02_DEMO.md

 1. On the Start screen, click the **Visual Studio 2012** tile.
 2. On the **File** menu, point to **Open** , and then click **Project/Solution**.
-3. Browse to **D:\Allfiles\Mod02\Democode\StoredProcedure\Begin**.
+3. Go to **D:\Allfiles\Mod02\Democode\StoredProcedure\Begin**.
 4. Click **EF\_CodeFirst.sln** , and then click **Open**.
 5. In Solution Explorer, expand the **EF\_CodeFirst** project, and double-click the **Program.cs** file.
-6. Navigate to the **Main** method, and explain that a **SchoolContext** instance is created to establish a connection to the database.
+6. Go to the **Main** method, and notice that a **SchoolContext** instance is created to establish a connection to the database.
-7. Show the students the query that is being assigned to the **averageGradeInCourse** variable and explain that the average grade of the WCF course is calculated, and then printed to the console.
+7. Review the query that is being assigned to the **averageGradeInCourse** variable and notice that the average grade of the WCF course is calculated, and then printed to the console.
-8. Show to the students the **ExecuteSqlCommand** statement and explain that it calls a stored procedure named **spUpdateGrades** with two parameters, **CourseName** and **GradeChange**.
+8. The **ExecuteSqlCommand** statement calls a stored procedure named **spUpdateGrades** with two parameters, **CourseName** and **GradeChange**.
 9. To run the console application, press Ctrl+F5.
-Show to the students that the updated average grade is printed to the console before and after the change.
+Notice that the updated average grade is printed to the console before and after the change.